 Michael G. Scheurich

 Scheurich understood that, to achieve this entrepreneurial dream, he needed more than a degree in the science of how to build.
-He also needed to understand the science of how to operate a company, so he obtained his master’s degree in business administration from the University of St. Thomas in Houston.
+He also needed to understand the science of how to operate a company, so he obtained a master’s degree in business administration from the University of St. Thomas in Houston.
 With an MBA in tow, he established Arch-Con Corporation in 2000 as a resource for the local commercial real estate community in the areas of office and industrial design-build construction.
-Today, the business has also reached into the markets of retail, healthcare, corporate interiors, hospitality, multifamily, and community construction.
-The company has offices in Houston, Dallas and Austin with more than 180 employees and an annual volume of more than $500 million.
+Today, the business also operates in the markets of retail, healthcare, corporate interiors, community, hospitality and multifamily construction.
+The company has offices in Houston, Dallas, Austin and Denver with more than 200 employees and an annual revenue of more than $500 million.

-Scheurich currently serves on the board of the Greater Houston Partnership, the National NAIOP Forum, the University of St. Thomas Buildings and Grounds Committee and the Annunciation Orthodox School Building and Grounds Committee.
+Scheurich serves on the board of the Greater Houston Partnership, the National NAIOP Forum, the University of St. Thomas Buildings and Grounds Committee and the Annunciation Orthodox School Building and Grounds Committee.
 He recently served on the Wallis State Bank Board of Directors and served nine years on the Houston NAIOP Board of Directors and three years on the National NAIOP Board of Directors.
-He also donates his time and resources to vital organizations including SEARCH Homeless Services, Bo’s Place, Hermann Park Conservancy, St. Anne Catholic Community, Christian Community Services Center, Houston Area Women’s Center, among others.
+He donates his time and resources to vital organizations including Hermann Park Conservancy, SEARCH Homeless Services, Bo’s Place, St. Anne Catholic Community and Christian Community Services Center, among others.